Modernize your desktop apps

 For more information, see Package desktop applications in the MSIX documentation.

 .NET Core 3

-.NET Core 3 is the next major release of .NET Core.
-The highlight of this upcoming release is support for Windows desktop apps, including Windows Forms and WPF apps.
-You will be able to run new and existing Windows desktop apps on .NET Core 3 and enjoy all the benefits that .NET Core has to offer.
+.NET Core 3 is the latest major release of .NET Core.
+The highlight of this release is support for Windows desktop apps, including Windows Forms and WPF apps.
+You can run new and existing Windows desktop apps on .NET Core 3 and enjoy all the benefits that .NET Core has to offer.
 UWP controls that are hosted in XAML Islands can also be used in Windows Forms and WPF apps that target .NET Core 3.

 You can call many UWP APIs directly in your WPF, Windows Forms, or C++ Win32 desktop app to integrate modern experiences that light up for Windows 10 users.
 For example, you can call UWP APIs to add toast notifications to your desktop app.

 For more information, see Use UWP APIs in desktop apps.

 Starting with the Windows 10, version 1903, you can add UWP XAML controls directly to any UI element in a WPF, Windows Forms, or C++ Win32 app that is associated with a window handle (HWND).
 This means that you can fully integrate the latest UWP features such as Windows Ink and controls that support the Fluent Design System into windows and other display surfaces in your desktop apps.
 This developer scenario is sometimes called XAML islands.

 For more information, see UWP controls in desktop apps

 You can now use UWP APIs in non-UWP desktop apps to enhance the look, feel, and functionality of your WPF, Windows Forms, and C++ Win32 apps, and take advantage of the latest Windows 10 UI features that are only available via UWP.
 This is useful when you need to create custom experiences that go beyond the built-in UWP controls you can host by using XAML Islands.